For the best results when transitioning your cat to Young Again, you MUST follow these feeding guidelines.

 Young Again Cat Food is unique.

 Welcome to a whole new way of feeding your cat.
 Your cat is an obligate carnivore whose natural diet in the wild is small prey.
-Young Again food is patterned after that diet, with a high protein, low starch/carb balance.
-Because its natural nutritional needs are being met, your cat will feel full and satisfied eating smaller portions of Young Again.
+Young Again food is patterned after that diet with a high protein, low starch/carb balance.
+Because your cat's natural nutritional needs are now being met, she will feel full and satisfied eating smaller portions of Young Again.

-The best way to feed Young Again is by free choice.
-Fill the bowl and keep an eye on it so that it never gets below half full.
-If you find that you’re filling the bowl more than every other day, you need to use a larger bowl.
+The preferred way to feed Young Again is by free choice.
+Fill your cat's bowl and never allow it to be less than half full.
+If you find that you’re filling the bowl more than every other day, use a larger bowl.
 Free-choice feeding is easy for you and the best way to ensure that your cat will be content, satisfied and not overeat.
 Free-choice feeding works with Young Again foods because they contain less than 6% starch/carbs.
-If your cat has not done well with free-choice feeding in the past, it is likely because the food you were feeding was high in starch/carbs.
-The typical cat foods available today contain 15-20% starch/carbs.
+If your cat has not done well with free-choice feeding in the past, it is likely because the food they were eating was high in starch/carbs.
+Typical cat foods available today contain 15-20% starch/carbs.

 Converting your cat to Young Again.

 If your pet immediately accepts Young Again cat food, your job is done.
 Take away their old food and replace it with Young Again, it’s that simple.
 Changing a cat slowly to a new food often ends in failure.

 My cat doesn't want to eat Young Again. . .now what?